Muatasim-Aswad/books-api/README.md

 A Spring Boot REST API demonstration for managing books and authors.
 This project showcases modern Java backend development practices with a focus on clean architecture, best practices, and including different features.

+> [!NOTE]
+> This repository is not final, and some parts of it are still a work in progress.

 ---

 ## 📋 Overview